 Be sure to bring your chairs and umbrellas as we happen rain or shine!!
 Some of our events happen outdoors in the rain.
 If it rains some of the events will join the environmentally sensitive vendor booths and the Regional Historical Groups Exhibits and story tellers in the area.

 When you visit the living history or reenactment villages you will travel trough time.
 Experience different periods of Scottish history.
 See the Vikings (Hands of Lugh 793-1066).
 Not only will they be portraying marauding Vikings but one shelter will be portraying the life of Vikings that have settled into Scottish villages that they captured!
-Experience Medieval times with the Barony of Castel Rouge, Mounted archery with the Crescent Moon Mounted Arches in period costumes & riding horses belonging to the Heritage Breeds of Canada; The last Jacobite Uprising (Outlander) in 1745-47; The Selkirk Settlers at Red River 1812-25 with The Manitoba Living History Society, thru to the present day with the Red River North Tourism’s Arts & Heritage Committee displays.
+Experience Medieval times with the Barony of Castel Rouge, Mounted archery with the Crescent Moon Mounted Archers in period costumes & riding horses representing the Heritage Breeds of Canada; The last Jacobite Uprising (Outlander) in 1745-47; The Selkirk Settlers at Red River 1812-25 with The Manitoba Living History Society, thru to the present day with the Red River North Tourism’s Arts & Heritage Committee displays.
 The Queen’s Own Cameron Highlanders of Canada, MB Genealogical Society, Clan Booths, hand spinners, The Lord Selkirk Settlers Association, Robert Burns Club of Winnipeg, The Fort Garry Horse Museum, a Gaelic info booth and more!